 Environmental health officers use tools and technologies such as thermometers, sterile and sealed jars, and other sampling equipment to capture light and noise while conducting site visits.

 Since the Environmental Health Officer's job may require visiting unsanitary, unfriendly, or risky sites, Environmental health officers must wear protective clothing, including face masks, hair nets, and hand gloves, to stay safe.

-Environmental health officers use general office equipment and computers to organize and maintain detailed records of work and legal proceedings.
+Environmental health officers use general office equipment and computers to organise and maintain detailed work records and legal proceedings.